microsoft/FluidFramework/packages/dds/merge-tree/docs/Attribution.md

 attribution would be straightforward.
 Ask the DDS for the relevant sequence number, then look at this sequence number's op for a timestamp + clientId and use the client id to look up user information.

-All of this information is knowable from the fluid runtime perspective, though not all of it is persisted indefinitely.
+All of this information is knowable from the Fluid runtime perspective, though not all of it is persisted indefinitely.
 Notably:
 - Access to the entire op stream is an unreasonable assumption due to the summarization process
 - User information is only accessible for connected clients